ttop32/MouseTooltipTranslator/README.md

 - Google translator and bing translator are used for translation
 - Support pdf to display translated tooltip using PDF.js
 - Translate youtube caption when mouse over subtitle block
-- Process OCR when mouse over on image (ex manga)
+- Process OCR when hold left shift and mouse over on image (ex manga)

 # Contributors
 <!-- readme: contributors -start -->